-Are TEACH-MS students entitled to any additional financial grants or
+Are TEACH-MS students entitled to any additional financial grants or loans?

 Currently there are no additional financial grants or loans available to TEACH-MS students.
 A limited number of stipends are available for eligible students who participate in the Summer Institute on Race and Health.